-these findings, we ask whether patients with hippocampal sclerosis are impaired in making consistent value-based decisions.
+Given these findings, we ask whether patients with hippocampal sclerosis are impaired in making consistent value-based decisions.
 We test this with a series of binary choices among commonly consumed and familiar food products.
-Our measure of choice quality is transitivity, the degree consistent.
-If a person chooses A over B, and B over C, transitivity requires they pick A over C (Samuelson, 1938). arly empirical work in decision-making (Tversky, 1969), recent decision neuroscience (Camille et al., 2011; Fellows & Farah, 2007; Fellows, 2006a; Kalenscher, Tobler, Huijbers, Daselaar, & Pennartz, 2010) and consumer choice (Lee, Amir, & Ariely, 2009).
+Our measure of choice quality is transitivity, the degree to which preferences are internally consistent.
+If a person chooses A over B, and B over C, transitivity requires they pick A over C (Samuelson, 1938).
+Early empirical work investigated violations of transitivity in decision-making (Tversky, 1969), recent decision neuroscience (Camille et al., 2011; Fellows & Farah, 2007; Fellows, 2006a; Kalenscher, Tobler, Huijbers, Daselaar, & Pennartz, 2010) and consumer choice (Lee, Amir, & Ariely, 2009).
 Transitivity of choices is embraced as a desirable property of a choice process (Birnbaum & Gutierrez, 2007).
-We includeda pairwise judgment task, presenting respondents with pairs of numbers and asking them to judge which of the two is bigger.
+We included, as a control, a pairwise judgment task, presenting respondents with pairs of numbers and asking them to judge which of the two is bigger.
 This is similar to the protocols used to establish the necessary role of the vmPFC in value-related decisions (Fellows & Farah, 2007).
 Thus, selective differences in patients with MTL damage in value-based choices compared to numerical decisions should provide strong evidence for the involvement of the hippocampus, and thereby mnemonic processes in value-based decision-making.

 Two conceptual clarifications are in order.
 Our central dependent measure, the frequency of intransitive preferences has been used before to examine the inability of decision makers to produce a stable representation of the value of choice options, with other patient groups (Camille et al., 2011; Fellows & Farah, 2007).
 Earlier work, however, using choice intransitivity as a dependent measure did so to identify choice heuristics incompatible with utility maximization (Tversky, 1969).
 This resulted in a debate on the correct probabilistic model of transitivity that would account for errors in experimental data and whether that was evidence for a particular mechanism (Birnbaum & Gutierrez, 2007; Regenwetter, Dana, Davis-Stober, & Guo, 2011; Regenwetter & Davis-Stober, 2008).
-Our use of the term pairwise “transitivity” is not based on these frameworks and our design with two alternatives per choice not suited for such model comparison. use intransitivity counts error associated with the construction of value representations.
+Our use of the term pairwise “transitivity” is not based on these frameworks and our design with two alternatives per choice not suited for such model comparison.
+We use intransitivity counts, instead, to examine error associated with the construction of value representations.